 Committee members also questioned the decision to mothball more than a dozen RQ-4 Global Hawk high altitude unmanned aircraft system for intelligence, surveillance and reconnaissance missions.

 The Air Force officials said it would cost too much to upgrade the sensors on the Global Hawk to make them equivalent to manned U-2 spy planes.
 Eighteen Block C Global Hawks will be mothballed, said Schwartz with six going into “non-recoverable storage” with 12 others headed for “recoverable storage” for possible transfer to NATO or other allies.

 Entry filed under: Aircraft, National Security and Defense, Special Operations, Unmanned Aircraft, Unmanned Systems, Washington, Weaponry and Equipment.
-Tags: 2013 Defense Budget, aerospace, Air Force, Defense, drones, military aviation, RQ-4 Global Hawk, Special Operations, UAS, UAV, unmanned aircraft.
+Tags: 2013 Defense Budget, aerospace, Air Force, drones, military aviation, RQ-4 Global Hawk, Special Operations, Topics, UAS, UAV, unmanned aircraft.